jasontaylordev/CleanArchitecture/README.md

 ## Support

-If you are having problems, please let us know by [raising a new issue](https://github.com/jasontaylordev/CleanArchitecture/issues/new/choose).
+If you are having problems, please let me know by [raising a new issue](https://github.com/jasontaylordev/CleanArchitecture/issues/new/choose).

 ## License